 Pick a grass that grows in shade

 There are different varieties of grass to choose from.
-Some are drought tolerant, others enjoy lots of water.
-Some enjoy full sun, others thrive in part of complete shade.
+Some are drought-tolerant, others enjoy lots of water.
+Some enjoy full sun, others thrive in part or complete shade.
 Picking the right grass for where you’re trying to plant is pretty crucial for experiencing success.
-If you’re having trouble getting grass to take underneath a tree, try choosing a grass specifically marketed for shady areas.
+If you’re having trouble getting grass to take underneath a tree, try choosing grass specifically marketed for shady areas.

 Water frequently and fertilize

 One of the reasons your grass may be failing to thrive beneath a tree is due to resource competition.
 Trees are huge organisms, especially compared to grass, which requires tons of resources, like water and nutrients, in order to grow.
 You can help your grass thrive, despite the competition, by watering frequently and providing an organic fertilizer for your grass.

 Related post: Dead Grass?
 You Might Have Mole Crickets

 In a perfect world, we can lay down a bunch of grass seed and have a perfect, lush lawn.
 But that isn’t always how it works out, unfortunately.
 If you have a spot in your yard where grass doesn’t take very well, you’ll likely need to continuously seed and reseed the area.
 Each spring and fall, lay down a new layer of grass seed to help fill in any areas that may still be bare.

 Work with the shade instead of against it